 Consider leaving your pet at home for this trip.
 No pets are allowed on trails or boardwalks, in thermal areas, or in the backcountry.
 Since temperatures can get warm in the summer, it is not always safe for pets to stay in the car either.
 At your campground, parking areas, or on the road, pets must remain on a leash.
 They also must be attended at all times.
 No leaving pets tied to a tree or anything.
 Although there is no boarding for animals inside the park, boarding is available in surrounding communities.

 Bears can smell food from miles away.
 This is why it is so important to keep a clean camp while Yellowstone camping.
 Food and smelly items (like toiletries) must be kept in bear-proof lockers provided at some campgrounds, or in your vehicle.
-Never bring food in your tent and don’t sleep in the clothes you cook in.
+Never bring food into your tent and don’t sleep in the clothes you cook in.